 Ingredients

-Maple syrup and brown sugar: These are the main sweeteners in the recipe.
-I use organic light brown sugar.
+- Maple syrup and brown sugar: These are the main sweeteners in the recipe.
+I use light brown sugar.
+If using dark brown sugar, the pumpkin pie will be slightly deeper in cover and flavor because of the additional molasses in dark brown sugar.

-Soy milk: I use unsweetened, unflavored soy milk but almond, oat or any similar non-dairy milk should work.
+- Soy milk: I use unsweetened, unflavored soy milk but almond, oat or any similar non-dairy milk will work and can be used to make this recipe soy-free.
+I have not tested this recipe with dairy milk, but I don't see why it wouldn't work!

 Step by step instructions